 If you are a holder of record, you can vote in person at the Special Meeting or by proxy prior to the Special Meeting.
 The Special Meeting will be held at our headquarters located at 9645 Scranton Road, Suite 205, San Diego, California 92121.
-You may call the Company's Secretary by telephone at (858) 812-3400 to obtain directions to the Special Meeting.
+You can find directions to our headquarters on our website at www.nvtl.com/proxymaterials.
 If you decide to vote by proxy, you may do so in any one of the following three ways: